Hammer of Math: Understanding TiWP and Faction Representation

 Final Thoughts

 That wraps up our look at the stats we most often use but there are more out there – head-to-head results, go first win rates, VP scoring, lists analysis – which can help dig even deeper into a faction to understand what’s driving their performance.
 As always, we’d encourage you to look beyond simple win rates, which just do not tell the whole story, and consider how factors might influence those rates, positively or negatively.
-There’s a ton of data out there to be mind, and we’ve only scratched the surface.
+There’s a ton of data out there to be mined, and we’ve only scratched the surface.

 Have any questions or feedback?
 Drop us a note in the comments below or email us at contact@goonhammer.com.
 Want articles like this linked in your inbox every Monday morning?
 Sign up for our newsletter.
 And don’t forget that you can support us on Patreon for backer rewards like early video content, Administratum access, an ad-free experience on our website and more.